Fujitsu to reach agreement "soon" on integrating PC business with Lenovo

-TOKYO Japan's Fujitsu Ltd (6702.T) expects to reach an agreement "soon" on integrating its personal computer business with China's Lenovo Group Ltd (0992.HK), Fujitsu President Tatsuya Tanaka said Tuesday.
+TOKYO (Reuters) - Japan's Fujitsu Ltd (6702.T) expects to reach an agreement "soon" on integrating its personal computer business with China's Lenovo Group Ltd (0992.HK), Fujitsu President Tatsuya Tanaka said Tuesday.

 Fujitsu said in October that it was in talks with Lenovo to cooperate in the design and manufacture of PCs.
 The companies had been aiming to finalize an agreement by the end of March.